 Beach aquifers are hosts of dynamic mixing zones between fresh groundwater and saline seawater.
 Seawater, driven up the beachface by waves and tides, infiltrates into the aquifer and meets the seaward-discharging fresh groundwater, creating and maintaining a reactive intertidal circulation cell.
 The intertidal circulation cell is highly dynamic and has been shown to respond to hydrologic, geologic, and topographic changes over various time scales (waves, tides, and seasons).

 Spatial patterns of groundwater reactivity in an intertidal beach aquifer

 Within the cell, land-derived nutrients delivered by fresh groundwater are transformed or attenuated.
 We investigated the relationship between physical flow and mixing processes with porewater samples and incubation experiments.
 Biogeochemical reactions within the circulation cell were highly related to flowpaths, with heightened oxic respiration near the infiltration zone and progressive dominance of denitrification near the discharge zone.
-The results of this project were publish in JGR Biogeosciences and selected for an EOS Research Highlight.
+The results of this project were published in JGR Biogeosciencesand selected for anEOS Research Highlight.

 Migration of beach aquifer reaction zones : Transient seasonal patterns of organic carbon and chemical reactions